Help this page grow!

 Stephanie (Fiato) Monahan '00 published her first book 33 Valentines (Entangled Edge, 2013), a work of women's fiction.

-Norman Finkelstein '75 wrote On Mount Vision: Forms of the Sacred in Contemporary American Poetry (University of Iowa Press, 2010).
-The book asks how and why the sacred has remained a basic concern of contemporary experimental poets in a secular age.
+Norman Finkelstein '75 published his poetry collection The Ratio of Reason to Magic: New & Selected Poems (Dos Madres Press, 2016).
+He is the author of On Mount Vision: Forms of the Sacred in Contemporary American Poetry (University of Iowa Press, 2010), which asks how and why the sacred has remained a basic concern of contemporary experimental poets in a secular age.

 Susan C. Fox, MA '95, PhD '01 is the author of As the Dust Settles: Finding Life at Ground Zero, the continuing story of the reconstitution and perseverance of a community facing uncertainty with the demolition of contaminated buildings, and a decade-long project of reconstruction following the Sept.
 11 terrorist attacks.